 Advantages and Disadvantages of Net Promoter Score (NPS):

 Net Promoter Score (NPS) serves as a metric for gauging customer satisfaction and loyalty, but it has both pros and cons.
-Here are a few:

 Simplicity: